sanjayBala/cinespin/README.md

 *   **Mobile-Friendly:** Touch-optimized controls and layouts for a smooth mobile experience.
 *   **Share Functionality:** Share your movie and TV show discoveries with friends directly from the app.
 *   **No Results Guidance:** Helpful feedback when no matches are found for your criteria.
-*   **Duplicate Prevention:** Automatic retry when "Search Again" returns the same movie or show.
+*   **Duplicate Prevention:** Advanced randomization and history tracking ensures you don't see the same recommendations repeatedly, even after extensive use.
+*   **Multi-Page Results:** Automatically fetches from multiple result pages to provide greater diversity in recommendations.
+*   **Enhanced Randomization:** Uses server-side memory to track recently shown items and prioritize fresh content.
 *   **Optimized Images:** Fast-loading movie posters with Next.js image optimization.
-*   **Session Cache Management:** Automatically clears in-memory cache after 15 minutes per session for freshness.
+*   **Cache Management:** Implements a comprehensive caching strategy with:
+    - Next.js 14.2's experimental `staleTimes` to expire server-side cache after 20 seconds
+    - Client-side cache expiration logic using localStorage for consistent cache freshness
+*   **Auto-History Clearing:** Automatically clears viewing history every 5 minutes to ensure fresh recommendations.

 ## 🚀 Getting Started